Human Model Creation With a Rig for Later Work in Blender

-The simplest and most obvious way is to manually model a human.
+The simplest and most obvious way is to model a human manually.
 Unfortunately, this is also the longest way.
-There are enough lessons on such modelling on YouTube, so I am not going to dwell on this method in detail.
-Nevertheless, I would like to point out that you can ease your task by using ready-made models as the basis for modelling.
-At the rigging stage, you can also simplify the task by not creating a skeleton from scratch, but using the wonderful Rigify plugin for these purposes (included in the standard Blender package, including version 2.8).
+There are enough lessons on such modeling on YouTube, so I am not going to dwell on this method in detail.
+Nevertheless, I would like to point out that you can ease your task by using ready-made models as the basis for modeling.
+At the rigging stage, you can also simplify the job by not creating a skeleton from scratch but using the excellent Rigify plugin for these purposes (included in the standard Blender package, including version 2.8).
 With Rigify, you can create a rig in just one click.
 Again, there are a lot of videos on YouTube about how to attach the created rig to the mesh.
 Usually, the automatic linkage of the scales works quite high quality.
-Though, sometimes it may be necessary to slightly modify it.
+Though, sometimes, it may be necessary to modify it slightly.

 MakeHuman is a free software for creating human models.
-It used to be an add-on to Blender, but today it is an independent program.
+It used to be an add-on to Blender, but it is an independent program today.
 The interface is quite convenient, but it is too far from the usage of the Fuse described below.
 The output model of the human turns out to be quite high-quality.
-It is possible to choose between several options for the mesh topology, as well as between several options of the rig (more simple for game engines and more detailed for advanced animation).
+It is possible to choose between several options for the mesh topology, as well as between several options for the rig (more simple for game engines and more detailed for advanced animation).
 There are also some nice additions, for example - a good library of poses.

-But again, there is special condition that spoils everything.
-And here the trouble is exactly the same as in the previous case - the add-on creates magnificent models of naked people, but you will have to dress them yourself.
-This is, of course, possible, and makes sense in serious projects.
+But again, there is a special condition that spoils everything.
+And here, the trouble is exactly the same as in the previous case - the add-on creates magnificent models of naked people, but you will have to dress them yourself.
+This is, of course, possible and makes sense in serious projects.

 However, if you want to get a quick result, then it's worth taking a look at other solutions, such as Adobe Fuse, to which I want to devote the rest of the article.